On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 \subsection{Main Characterization Result: Allocation under Strict Preferences}

-In this section we extend the characterization result that was proven in \cref{sec:strict-partition} for partition mechanisms (\cref{strict_partition}), to hold also for allocation mechanisms (that do not have to allocate all goods).
-In essence, the claim follows as allocating goods to $n$ agents (with some goods left unallocated) is like partitioning the goods to $n+1$ agents (giving the extra agent the unallocated goods).
+In this section we extend the characterization result that was proven in \cref{sec:strict-partition} for partition mechanisms (\cref{strict-partition}), to hold also for allocation mechanisms (that do not have to allocate all goods).
+In essence, the claim follows as allocating goods to $n$ agents (with some goods left unallocated) is like partitioning the goods to $n+1$ agents (giving the extra agent the unallocated goods). {We present the proof in \cref{appendix:alloc-strict}.}